William H. Hunt: Federal judicial service

 Hunt was nominated by President Rutherford B. Hayes on April 18, 1878, to a seat on the Court of Claims (later the United States Court of Claims) vacated by Judge Ebenezer Peck.
 He was confirmed by the United States Senate on May 15, 1878, and received his commission the same day.
 His service terminated on March 11, 1881, due to his resignation.

 Secretary of the Navy

 Hunt served as United States Secretary of the Navy from 1881 to 1882, in the cabinets of President James A. Garfield and President Chester A. Arthur.

 Minister to Russia

-Hunt served as Envoy Extraordinary and Minister Plenipotentiary to the Russian Empire for the United States Department of State from 1882 to 1884.
+Hunt served as Envoy Extraordinary and Minister Plenipotentiary to the Russian Empire for the United States Department of State from 1882 until his death in February 1884 in Saint Petersburg.

 Personal life

 Hunt was married to Elizabeth Ridgely Hunt (d.
 1864), daughter of Commandant Charles Goodwin Ridgely and the former Cornelia Louisiana Livingston (a granddaughter of Walter Livingston and Chancellor Robert R. Livingston).
 Together, Elizabeth and William were the parents of seven children, six sons and one daughter, including: